eclipse-color-theme/eclipse-color-theme/ESOF-docs/report2.md

 ##Requirements Elicitation

-Since <<most, if not all, Eclipse Color Theme users are developers>> the development procces can be called "Nothing Formal".
-The main requirements of the project are to create new mapping to add support for an editor, create new themes, and fixing bugs.
+Since most, if not all, Eclipse Color Theme users are developers, the development process can be called "Nothing Formal".
+The main requirements of the project are: create new mappings to add support for an editor, create new themes, fixing bugs and if you would like to add new features, you could just open an issue and wait for a response.
 The ideal setup to build new mapping would be to perform the following steps:

 1. Go to the syntax coloring preferences page of the editor, e.g. C/C++->Editor->Syntax Coloring;